AngieC96/InformationRetrievalProject/README.md

   (for time reasons keeping as correct the first character and searching only among the terms in the index that start with that character, but changing a parameter allows for a search in the entire index)

-I evaluated the IR system on a set of test queries for each functionality, checking the results using `assert`s.
+I evaluated the IR system on a set of test queries for each functionality, and in addition I checked that the results of the queries where correct using `assert`s.

 I also implemented a way to save and load the entire index from disk, to avoid re-indexing when the program starts.
 To save the index I used `Pickle`.